-PBU 402 Principles of Management
+- PBU 402 Principles of Management

-PBU 403 Financial Accounting for Managers
+- PBU 403 Financial Accounting for Managers

-PBU 405 Management Accounting
+- PBU 405 Management Accounting

-PBU 406 Finance for Managers I
+- PBU 406 Finance for Managers I

-PBU 409 Marketing for Managers
+- PBU 409 Marketing for Managers

-PBU 416 Statistical Analysis for Managers
+- PBU 416 Statistical Analysis for Managers

+Either is acceptable

 For PBU course descriptions, see Courses in Professional Studies.
 For more details about the MBA program, see Courses in Master of Business Administration.